 Hypotheses evaluated

-We quantified the CCSR and its dependence on environmental variation using Bayesian linear mixed models.
+We quantified the CCSR and its dependence on environmental variation using linear mixed models.
 As a first step, we developed a priori hypotheses about how environmental variation should affect the CCSR.
 First, we tested whether the slope for the phytoplankton CCSR for all lakes sampled was -3/4, as predicted by the MTE, or to -1 as observed in previous studies.
 Second, we tested whether the CCSR scaling slope was invariant, regardless of variation in water temperature, total phosphorous availability and zooplankton biomass (as a proxy of predation pressure), again as predicted by the MTE (Fig. 1).
 These environmental variables were selected because they are all known to affect physiological and ecological processes that are related to the body size and the abundance of the species present in the community (see Introduction).

 Model structure